patil-glitch/2nd-repo/README.md

 # 2nd-repo
-we are testing the github
+We are testing the GitHub.
+Author - jayashree patil